Scoutsiyo/6yti/README.md

-this code send messages to a discord channel.
+Using this code will make you able to send messages from python to discord.
-Try not to be banned
+Follow the instrucctions carefully